-A student may be asked to revise and resubmit should they fail a major assignment with at least 40% and have passed the course with a minimum average of at least 50%.

-The student may only repeat a course once.
+A student may be asked to revise and resubmit should they fail a major assignment with at least 40%.
+A student may only repeat a course once.

 A student who fails to complete the requirements for the programme at the end of his/her first year of study, but who has failed no more than two of the courses in the programme, will be allowed to re-register in the second year for the courses that the student failed in the prior academic year.
 No student will be readmitted to the programme if he/she has failed any course in the programme twice.